bedrocklinux/bedrocklinux-website/markdown/0.8/plans.md

 Poki's hijack option was sufficiently polished that the expectation was interest in the competing manual install option would be dropped.
 However:

 - This resulted in more kickback from experienced Bedrock community members than expected.
-- Poki's hijack install is _so_ smooth users it causes them to misunderstand what is going on.
+- Poki's hijack install is _so_ smooth it causes users to misunderstand what is going on.
 - The manual install is easier to automate, which will be important for test automation.

 Thus, the manual option will be reintroduced in Naga.